hamaluik/hermes/CONTRIBUTING.md

 ### Adding a New UI Component

-1. Create component file in appropriate directory
+1. Create component file in appropriate feature directory under `src/lib/`
 2. Define props interface using TypeScript
 3. Use Svelte 5 runes for state
 4. Add styles scoped to component
-5. Export from `$lib` if needed elsewhere
+5. Use relative imports within feature, `$lib/` for cross-directory

 ### Adding New HL7 Message Types